 Route planning is an important skill to master for people who enjoy riding far because most of them do so partly because they want to see new regions and places.
 In addition, some bikepacking races like the Transcontinental Race involve the additional challenge of finding the optimal route between checkpoints.

-Part of the preparation for doing the Transcontinental Race (TCR) is deciding what route to use to cross Europe while visiting all of the checkpoints.
+Part of the preparation for doing The Transcontinental Race is deciding what route to use to cross Europe while visiting all of the checkpoints.
 This is a massive task and it’s easy to underestimate how much time it will take, so you should start the process as early as possible.
 Many people who rush their route planning often regret doing so once they are on the road and experiencing routing problems that could have been avoided.

 Some people are better at route planning than others, but everyone can become a better route planner by making it part of their training.
 Do some rides in areas that you don’t know, maybe take a train to start further from home than normal, plan a route beforehand and see how well it works out.
 Did you have problems following the route?
 Were the choices you made when planning the route what you actually wanted to ride when you got there?
 During those rides, have the Navigation Devices that you will use during the race to ensure that you’re familiar with all of its functions and to discover which navigation methods work best for you.